cl4cnam/funcSug/README.md

 # **funcSug**

 This is a new programming language (in progress) loosely based on https://github.com/LordManta/SugarCubesJS of Jean-Ferdy Susini.
-To get a taste of the language see https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg and test it on https://cl4cnam.github.io/Guess_the_number/guessTheNumber.html
+To get a taste of the language, see https://github.com/cl4cnam/Guess_the_number/blob/main/guessTheNumber.fg and test it on https://cl4cnam.github.io/Guess_the_number/guessTheNumber.html

 ### Note

-This language has no syntax highlighting, but if you choose that of zephir (or nsis, powershell, ruby), it can be pleasant.
+For now, this language has no syntax highlighting, but if you choose that of zephir (or nsis, powershell, ruby), it can be pleasant.

 The file ```parser.js``` has been generated online from the file ```funcSug.peggyjs``` on the site https://peggyjs.org/online.html with "parser variable" set to "peg".

 ### Use

-In your ```myProgram.html``` in the end of the body element, include the lines:
+In your ```myProgram.html```, in the end of the body element, include the lines:
 ```
   <script src="https://cdn.jsdelivr.net/gh/cl4cnam/funcSug/libStd.fg" type="application/funcsug"></script>
   <script src="https://cdn.jsdelivr.net/gh/cl4cnam/funcSug/libDOM.fg" type="application/funcsug"></script>